 I have discussed policy issues and my research with political staff from various parties on a volunteer basis.

-I am married to Marie-Eve Desrosiers, an associate professor at the University of Ottawa’s School of International Development and Global Studies.
+I am married to Marie-Eve Desrosiers, an associate professor at the University of Ottawa’s Graduate School of Public and International Affairs.